-Best Theater: Shakespeare's Globe in London.
-First tour the theater to learn about how and why it was built like the original from 1600.
-Then buy cheap "groundling" tickets to see the actual play right up front, with your elbows on the stage.
+For a little cultural history in the big city, visit Shakespeare's Globe Theatre.
+First tour the theater to learn about how and why it was built like the original from 1600, then take in a show.
+My kids loved the "groundling" tickets — we saw the play right up front, with our elbows on the stage.
 The actors involve the audience… especially the groundlings.

 All around Britain, open-air folk museums are fun and enlightening — a magic carpet ride through a culture's past.
 Durham's 300-acre Beamish Museum, which re-creates life in northeast England during the 1820s, 1900s, and 1940s, is the best museum of its type.
 It takes at least three hours to explore the various sections: 1900s Pit Village and Colliery (a coal-mining settlement with an actual mine), 1900s Town (a street lined with real shops), 1820s Pockerley (a "gentleman farmer's" manor house, church, and garden), and 1940s Farm.
 This isn't a wax museum — if you touch the exhibits, they may smack you.

 Similarly, in Wales, 100-acre St. Fagans National History Museum near Cardiff models traditional Welsh folk life with carefully reconstructed and fully furnished historic buildings, as well as a "castle" (actually a Tudor-era manor house) that offers a glimpse of how the other half lived.
 Its workshops feature busy craftsmen eager to demonstrate their skills, and each house comes equipped with a local expert warming up beside a toasty fire.
 Kids can ask questions — and they should: Everyone here is happy to tell you anything you want to know about how Welsh life was lived when these buildings were new.